Astrobiology Research Trust

 - A graduate student at The Cardiff Center for Astrobiology, beginning Aug 2003.

 - The University of Oklahoma, to fund a bioinformatic analysis of genomic data to address the question "Is sustained macroevolutionary progress possible in a closed system?"
 See Human Genome Search, 18 Nov 2001.

 - The University of Wales, Cardiff, to fund a balloon experiment launched by the Indian Space Research Organization.
 See An Atmospheric Test of Cometary Panspermia, Feb 1999.

-- The Cosmic Ancestry website that promotes awareness of an alternative theory whereunder apparent macroevolutionary progress is actually development in a genetically open system, 1996 to present.
+- The Cosmic Ancestry website that promotes awareness of a theory whereunder apparent macroevolutionary progress is actually development in a genetically open system, 1996 to present.